tehprofessor/newrelic-carrierwave/README.md

 ## CarrierWave Instrumentation

 This gem provides New Relic instrumentation for the CarrierWave gem.
 There are two main components which are instrumented, image processing and FOG based file storage/retrieval.
+If you have bugs or problems with this gem, please open up an issue, here.

 ### Storage Methods* (FOG)